Analog Computing with Hybrid Couplers and Phase Shifters: Experimental Verification

 To evaluate the performance of the fabricated microwave circuit, a comparison is conducted between the theoretical responses and the calculated results derived from the measured S-parameters.
 Given an excitation vector $\mathbf{a}\in\mathbb{C}^{4\times1}$, the theoretical (ideal) response $\mathbf{b}\in\mathbb{C}^{4\times1}$ is obtained by multiplying the excitation vector by the unitary \gls{dft} matrix\footnote{With a slight abuse of notation, we denote as $\mathbf{a}$ and $\mathbf{b}$ in this section what was denoted as $\mathbf{a}_1$ and $\mathbf{b}_2$ in Section~\ref{sec:model}.}, namely

 where $\mathbf{F}_4$ is the $4\times4$ \gls{dft} matrix with elements defined as in \eqref{eq:dft}.
 Besides, the calculated output based on the raw measured S-parameters $\mathbf{S}_{21}$ is

 One representative excitation vector is first selected to enable a direct comparison between the theoretical predictions and the results derived from the measured S-parameters.
 Then, a Monte Carlo analysis is conducted to statistically characterize the performance of the network under various input vectors.
-This approach provides a comprehensive assessment of amplitude imbalance, phase deviation, and power distribution errors.
+This approach provides a comprehensive assessment of amplitude and phase deviation due to insertion loss and fabrication errors.

-The direct comparison results are summarized in Table~\ref{tab}, obtained with the excitation vector $\mathbf{a}=[e^{j\pi/8},e^{j2\pi/8},e^{j3\pi/8},e^{j4\pi/8}]$.
+The direct comparison results are summarized in Table~\ref{tab}, obtained with the excitation vector $\mathbf{a}=[e^{j\pi/8},e^{j2\pi/8},e^{j3\pi/8},e^{j4\pi/8}]$, assuming we are operating at 2.4~GHz.
 As observed, the magnitude differences between the theoretical and calculated results are $0.187$, $0.041$, $0.023$, and $0.077$ at the four ports.
 The corresponding phase differences are $-43.78^\circ$, $-44.72^\circ$, $-42.70^\circ$, and $-41.88^\circ$.
 At first glance, the phase discrepancies appear relatively large.
-However, these phase differences contain a common offset of approximately $-43.27^\circ$, which is the average value.
-After removing this common phase term, the residual phase errors are $-0.51^\circ$, $-1.45^\circ$, $+0.57^\circ$, and $+1.39^\circ$, which are significantly smaller.
+However, these phase differences contain a common offset of approximately $-43.27^\circ$, which is obtained as their average value.
+After removing this common phase term, the residual phase errors are $-0.51^\circ$, $-1.45^\circ$, $+0.57^\circ$, and $+1.39^\circ$, which are significantly smaller and due to fabrication tolerances.
 This common phase offset is mainly introduced by the SMA connectors.
 More importantly, it can be effectively eliminated through the calibration procedure introduced in the following section.
+Note that the theoretical outputs in Table~\ref{tab} can also be exactly achieved by a lossless network of ideal hybrid couplers and phase shifters, i.e., characterized by their ideal scattering matrices as discussed in Section~\ref{sec:model}.

 The Monte Carlo analysis is also conducted to check the overall performance under random inputs.
 During the calculation, the ideal \gls{dft} output is obtained by using \eqref{eq:ideal} while the raw output is obtained through \eqref{eq:raw}, depending on $\mathbf{S}_{21}$, which is the measured S-parameter matrix of the microwave circuit.
 The Monte Carlo set up is $\mathbf{a}=[A_1e^{j\phi_1},A_2e^{j\phi_2},A_3e^{j\phi_3},A_4e^{j\phi_4}]$, where $A_n\sim U[0,1]$ and $\phi_n\sim U[0,2\pi)$, for $n=1,2,3,4$.
 The error between the ideal and the calculated output is evaluated using two metrics, namely the \gls{nmse}, defined as